-August this year will see Sip attempt his latest challenge, raising vital funds for two fantastic charities.
-A world first, he will solo paddle the entire Great Glenn from Fort William across the entirety of Scotland to Inverness, a distance covering 96 km.
-From there, he will turn and bike the trail route back, another 125km, before leaving the saddle to run the first leg, a total distance of over 300km.
+August this year saw Sip complete his latest challenge, raising vital funds for two fantastic charities.
+A world first, he solo paddled the entire Great Glenn from Fort William across the entirety of Scotland to Inverness, a distance covering 96 km.
+From there, he mounted the bike and rode the trail route back, another 125km, before leaving the saddle to run the final leg, a distance of over 300km.

-This mammoth event, to be completed in seven days with no sleep or rest, will aim to raise vital funds, and awareness, for two lifesaving charities.
+This mammoth event, completed over two days with no sleep or rest, aims to raise vital funds, and awareness, for two lifesaving charities.
 Combat Stress is a charity supporting service personnel and veterans with PTSD, anxiety and depression.
-Seven days of pain in this endurance challenge is nothing compared to what our service personnel and veterans go through on a daily basis, both mentally and physically, suffering in silence.
+Several days of pain in this endurance challenge is nothing compared to what our service personnel and veterans go through on a daily basis, both mentally and physically, suffering in silence.

 The Bowland Pennine Mountain Rescue Team is another charity close to Sip’s heart, who play a vital role in saving lives.
 With an operational area spanning over eight hundred square miles, volunteers provide an essential, life saving emergency service to the people of Lancashire and beyond, providing search and rescue and medical treatment in challenging terrain.
 Funding is raised entirely through donations from the community and local businesses.